 When you use a corded-electric mower, make sure to plug it in an outlet that has a GFCI device.
 If something malfunctions or if there’s a short, it will instantly cut off the power.

 If you’re looking for an environmentally friendly solution, getting an electric mower is clearly a better choice.
-Electric mowers do not emit greenhouse gases and airborne pollutants.
+Corder electric mowers and battery powered mowers do not emit greenhouse gases and airborne pollutants.
 And, if you can use a sustainable electric system, you’ll be doing nature a huge favor.

 But, let’s not forget about noise pollution as well.
 Gas mowers are really noisy machines.
 This may not bother you but it can bother your neighbors.

-The noise an average gas mower produces measures around 95 dB.
+The noise an average gas model produces measures around 95 dB.
 So, you’d want to check your local noise regulations and ordinances before you power up your gas mower.

 It’s also a good idea to wear hearing protection when using a gas mower.
 The average electric mower is not louder than a washing machine.

-Some electric mowers use more metal components, but not many.
+Some electric models use more metal components, but not many.
 However, sometimes, going with a heavier mower is better, for example, if you plan to use it to pull a tiller.

 For instance, if a mower is very light, it may not handle rough or thick grass very well.
 A heavier mower provides more stability, so you can count on it to deliver an even cut on a thick lawn.